skip to main content

 Enhanced Heat Protocols

 The health and safety of staff and inmates is a responsibility the Texas Department of Criminal Justice takes seriously.
-The agency takes numerous precautions to lessen the effects of hot temperatures for those in our facilities.
+The agency is committed to ensuring every reasonable effort is made to prevent injuries related to excessive and extreme temperatures for those in our facilities.
 From April 15 through October 31, the agency implements the following procedures:

 Heat-Sensitivity Score